Konnan: No Limit Soldiers and Filthy Animals (1999–2001)

-Second independent stint (2001–2003)
+Independent Circuit (2001–2003)

 Following the sale of WCW, Konnan returned to wrestling for multiple independent promotions.
 He first went to Xtreme Pro Wrestling (XPW), where he took part in a tournament for the then-vacant XPW Television title on August 25, 2001.
 He defeated Johnny Webb and Vic Grimes in the first and second rounds, respectively, and then lost the final to Kaos.
 He then wrestled a match with Damian Steele on October 13, 2001.
 He wrestled Steele again on November 24, 2001, in a "Loser Leaves XPW" match at XPW Revolution at Grand Olympic Auditorium in Los Angeles, California.
 Konnan won the match.

 Konnan wrestled in Australia, the UK, and Germany for World Wrestling All-Stars from October to December 2001.
 His first match with the promotion was October 19, 2001, where he defeated Gangrel.
 He would win two further matches against Gangrel during his time at the promotion, but his singles record was generally poor: he lost in the first round of the WWA Heavyweight Championship title in a dog collar match against Road Dogg on October 26, 2001, and lost three tables matches against Norman Smiley on December 8, 9 and 11, 2001.
-Konnan's tag-team record was much better: Konnan went 6-0 teamed with Nathan Jones (exclusively against the team of Lenny Lane and Lodi, better-known formerly as The West Hollywood Blondes in WCW) between November 27 – December 11, 2001.
+Konnan's tag-team record was much better: Konnan went 6–0 teamed with Nathan Jones (exclusively against the team of Lenny Lane and Lodi, better-known formerly as The West Hollywood Blondes in WCW) between November 27 – December 11, 2001.

 After a no-contest match against Sandman on January 12, 2002, at XPW New Year's Revolution 2, Konnan then went to World Wrestling Council, where he won the World Wrestling Council World Tag Team Championship with Carly Colón, defeating Thunder and Lightning on May 26, 2002.